shehsohail/EE551_Final_Project/README.md

 The application is written to run the function that generates the cartoon version of an image.
 Four photos of various styles were examined: landscape, portrait, urban, and close-up landscape.
 Once the algorithm to produce the cartoon is run, each photo is examined one at a time.
 The original image is first displayed for five seconds and then the corresponding transformed image is shown for five seconds.
 Thus, a total of eight pictures are displayed.

 ## For Generating Photo Mosaics:
 1. Like Pencil-Sketching and Cartoonifying images, certain Python packages are required before running the application.
-For this application to run successfully the required packages are Pillow, OpenCV, glob, math, and string.
-As glob, math, and string modules come with the installation of Python, use the command line for installing Pillow and OpenCV:
+For this application to run successfully the required packages are Pillow, glob, math, and string.
+As glob, math, and string modules come with the installation of Python, use the command line for installing Pillow:
 ```
 - pip install pillow
-- pip install opencv-python
 ```

 2. Run MosaicCollage.py: